ABOUT THE PROGRAM

 Colorado VNA is currently seeking individuals to participate in the CAPABLE pilot.
 To qualify, you must:

-- own your own home within the metro Denver area;
+- Own your own home or live in a family member’s home within the metro Denver area

-- have difficulty performing at least one activity of daily living (e.g., dressing, bathing, toileting) or difficulty with two or more instrumental activities of daily living (e.g., housework, meal preparation, taking medicine as prescribed); and
+- Have difficulty performing at least one activity of daily living (e.g., dressing, bathing, toileting) or difficulty with two or more instrumental activities of daily living (e.g., housework, meal preparation, taking medicine as prescribed)

-If you have questions or would like to inquire about participating in the program, please contact Amanda Goodenow (MS, OTR/L), VNA CAPABLE Program Manager, at GoodenowA@VNAColorado.org or at (303) 698-6306.
+If you have questions or would like to inquire about participating in the program, please contact Amanda Goodenow (MS, OTR/L), CAPABLE Program Manager, at GoodenowA@VNAColorado.org or at (303) 698-6302.